patchshorts/cgodwin.io/.history/src/posts/designing-solutions-meeting-techical-requirements_20230830145315.md

 - A high availability analytics solution is needed to gain insights into viewer behavior and preferences.
 This will ensure uninterrupted access to critical viewer data for business decision-making.
 - The archival storage for past races also needs to be highly available for on-demand viewing by fans and analysts.
 - High availability is vital for the online video games developed by Mountkirk Games.
 This is necessary to ensure a seamless gaming experience for players across the globe.

-- The high scores and player achievements system also require high availability to record and display player scores and achievements in real time.
+The high scores and player achievements system also require high availability to record and display player scores and achievements in real time.

-- The user data collection system for personalizing the gaming experience needs to be highly available to collect and process user data efficiently.
+The user data collection system for personalizing the gaming experience needs to be highly available to collect and process user data efficiently.

+TerramEarth:

-- For TerramEarth, high availability is essential for their IoT sensor data system, which provides crucial data for improving their products and services.
+For TerramEarth, high availability is essential for their IoT sensor data system, which provides crucial data for improving their products and services.

-- The migration of their existing on-premises data infrastructure to the cloud needs to ensure high availability to prevent any disruption to their operations.
+The migration of their existing on-premises data infrastructure to the cloud needs to ensure high availability to prevent any disruption to their operations.

-- The data analytics solution for deriving insights from sensor data also requires high availability to ensure continuous access to valuable business insights.
+The data analytics solution for deriving insights from sensor data also requires high availability to ensure continuous access to valuable business insights.

 ### Storage Availability
 Storage is considered Highly available when it is available and functional at all times.